koriym/homebrew-brewworks/README-phpcomplete.md

 # PHP Complete

 PHP Complete is a Homebrew formula that allows you to install multiple versions of PHP, along with Xdebug and other popular PECL packages.
-It simplifies the process of setting up a comprehensive PHP development environment on macOS.
+It simplifies the process of setting up a comprehensive PHP development environment.

 ## Features